Individual-X/NiTex/README.md

 ## DataSet insight

 By analyzing the dataset I came across that the this is a Synthetic data set having equal distribution of all classes.
+There is no necessary for erplicate or eliminate data from the dataset.
+This is a plug and play dataset.

 ## Model  Selection